Probing the isolated vector magnetic field of structured laser beams by atoms: Results and Discussion

 \section{Results and Discussion}

 Equations~\eqref{eq:RabiFrequencyPlaneWave}-\eqref{eq:OrientationAndAlignmentParameters} can be applied to any atom or ion, independent of its nuclear spin and electronic shell structure.
 Below, we consider three systems: (i) the $2s^2 2p^2 \; {}^3P_0 \, - \, 2s^2 2p^2 \; {}^3P_1$ transition in ${}^{40}$Ca$^{14+}$, (ii) the $1s^2 2s^2 \; {}^1S_0 \, - \, 1s^2 2s 2p \; {}^3P_2$ transition in ${}^{10}$Be, and (iii) the $2 s^2 2p \; {}^2 P_{1/2} - 2 s^2 2p \; {}^2 P_{3/2}$ transition in ${}^{38}$Ar$^{13+}$.
 In all cases, the nuclear spin is $I=0$, so that we are dealing with transitions between fine-structure levels.
 The atoms are placed directly at the intersection point of both beam axes.
 The VB are tuned to exact resonance with the transition.
 It is assumed that $c_1 = c_2 = 1/\sqrt{2}$.
 Such weights lead to linear polarization of light when $\phi=0^\circ$ or $180^\circ$ and circular polarization when $\phi=90^\circ$ or $270^\circ$.
-Moreover, we have chosen the parameters $A_0$ and $\theta_k$ such that in the vicinity of the beam center the vector potential~\eqref{eq:VP_TW} reproduces an experimentally realistic Laguerre-Gaussian mode with a waist equal to $44$ wavelengths and a total power of 1 $\mu$W. With these conditions, the isolated magnetic field strength is of the order of $10^{-8}$~T.
+Moreover, we have chosen the parameters $A_0$ and $\theta_k$ such that the radius of the first ring of the Bessel beam is equal to $31$ wavelengths and the peak value of the electric field on this ring is $1.7 \times 10^{-13} \, \omega \, \mathrm{V/m}$.
+With these conditions, the isolated magnetic field strength is of the order of $10^{-8}$~T. Experiments with such a small isolated magnetic field will require very good shielding from external magnetic fields.
+At the same time, static (at the atomic scale) magnetic fields, such as the Earth's magnetic field, do not induce atomic transitions, but can only cause a Zeeman shift.
+For this reason, external static magnetic fields do not interfere with the optically isolated magnetic field in atomic transitions.